Empower Golf is grateful for the continuing help of volunteers to ensure that we can keep the financial barriers to playing golf as low as possible.

 Many large companies encourage their staff to give back to the community, through their charitable foundation.
 To make this help as easy as possible, Empower Golf Australia has charitable gift status from the ATO.

-With the extra assistance of corporate team, Empower Golf has previously been able to partner with a disability support organisations to run bespoke golf days for their clients.
+With the extra assistance of a corporate team, Empower Golf has previously been able to partner with a disability support organisations to run bespoke golf days for their clients.
 This becomes a truly memorable shared experience for the group and further reduces any awkwardness that might come from trying a new activity.

 Come and Share the Moment